nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TAssist` and the **Actor** is the `TA`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case 04: Add a class group**

 **MSS**

+1. TA requests to add a new class group with the specified details.
+2. TAssist adds the new class group and displays its details.

+    Use case ends.

+**Extensions**

+* 2a.
+TAssist detects an error in the entered command.

+    * 2a1.
+TAssist prompts for the correct command.

+    * 2a2.
+TA enters a new command.

+      Steps 2a1-2a2 are repeated until the command entered is correct.

+      Use case resumes from step 2.

+**Use case 05: List class groups**

+**MSS**

-1. User requests to list persons
+1. TA requests to list class groups.
-2. AddressBook shows a list of persons
+2. TAssist displays the details of all class groups.

+    Use case ends.

+**Extensions**

+* 2a.
+TAssist detects an error in the entered command.

+    * 2a1.
+TAssist prompts for the correct command.

+    * 2a2.
+TA enters a new command.

+      Steps 2a1-2a2 are repeated until the command entered is correct.

+      Use case resumes from step 2.

+**Use case 06: Delete a class group**

+**MSS**

+1. TA requests to <ins>list class groups (UC05)</ins>.
-3. User requests to delete a specific person in the list
+2. TA requests to delete a specific class group in the list.
-4. AddressBook deletes the person
+3. TAssist deletes the class group.

     Use case ends.